Yigenana/presentations/QCON18.md

 * Worker microservices
 * Distributed
 * S3, DynamoDB, and ElasticSearch data storage
-* Eventual Consistency
 * RESTful API & GraphQL

 ^ So why did we choose Go?
 Well first, it's helpful to understand the overall architeture for the new system.
 The Content Platform is a event based system.
-It response to events from our different content authoring platforms and triggers a stream of processes run in descrete worker miscroservices.
+It responds to events from our different content authoring platforms and triggers a stream of processes run in descrete worker miscroservices.
 These services perform functions such as data standardization, sematic tagging analysis, indexing in our ElasticSearch database, formating and pushing content to external platforms like apple news or facebook, and much more.
 We also have a RESTful API, which combined with GrahpQL, is used to query content, and this is how our products, such as the website and mobile apps, fetch content to be displayed.

 ---
 # The Happy Path to Go